dannyhw/aws_scripts/README.md

 ## common_alb_functions.
 A module with various functions which I use to help do automated deployments accross ALB's.
 Still in progress.

+## expand_ec2_volume
+usage: expand_ec2_volume.py --snapshot-id <id> --new-size <number_GBS>

+replace a volume with a larger one, requires that a snapshot has been created prior to this

+optional arguments:
+  -h, --help            show this help message and exit --snapshot-id SNAPSHOT_ID
+                        Id of the snapshot of the volume to expand --new-size NEW_SIZE   The new size of the volume